 As a big bluegrass fan, Charlottesville never disappoints.
 Check out the venues The Jefferson, The Southern Cafe and Music Hall, and my true favorite, The Garage.

 In the summertime, plenty of venues offer free, outdoor live music.
-A long-time favorite is Fridays After Five.
+A long-time favorite is Fridays After Five held at the Pavillion on the downtown mall.
 This year will be their 32nd year of free music.
 From April to September, this is the place to be!

 When in Charlottesville, Thursdays are my personal favorite because of the Carter Mountain Sunset Series.
 From May – September, bring your pals and your picnic blanket and get ready to fast your eyes upon a beautiful sunset while filling your bellies with apple cider donuts, wine slushies, bbq sandwiches, and more.
-Come Thursday, this place is the place to be!
+Come Thursday, (and now also on Wednesdays due to COVID and limited space) this place is the place to be!

 If you’re lucky, you’ll get to catch an artist at The Garage.
 This small, intimate venue is exactly as it sounds.
 After a weekday trivia night, my friends and I decided to check it out on a whim and it has become one of my favorite things about Charlottesville!
 Pack your picnic blanket and bring your tribe (pups welcome), and enjoy an intimate music experience with amazing acoustics.